mdodovic/VLSI-Verification/README.md

       ROTATE_RIGHT[14]: PASS!

       Rotate right operation functionality: rotate out for 1 place right (lsb will become the least significant bit of out value).

+## reg8_full (Design Under the Test)

+	Register with all control signals and has proper behavior on each of those signals.

+## reg8_ld_inc (Design Under the Test)

+	Register with only load and increment control signals and has proper behavior on each of those signals.